 Executive Director, Workforce

-Ms Barnard has over 25 years’ experience in the state’s public service, in the education and training sector.
+Cindy has more than 25 years of experience in the state’s public service, in the education and training sector.

 Executive Director, Professional Standards and Conduct